pengzhao-intel/xetla/media/docs/construct_a_gemm.md

+In this document, we will illustrate how to construct a GEMM based kernel, including post operators.
+XeTLA provides different level of interfaces so we will show how to do GEMM from both kernel and group level API.
+Meanwhile, we will aslo show how to apply advance algorihtm inside GEMM kernel such as `splitK` and `streamK`.

 ## How To Implement A GEMM With Building Block

 To create a customized GEMM kernel, the following steps should be considered:

-1. Define a mirco-kernel, `brgemm`, including the work-group and sub-group division, which is the core of your GEMM
+1. Select a GEMM building block, including the work-group and sub-group division, which is the core of your GEMM
 2. Define `epilogue` that specifies what you want to fuse in register level after GEMM computation, such as relu,  and how to write out GEMM results
 2. Combine micro-kernel with epilogue together to create a functinal `gemm` implementation